artizan-paipfood/paip/doc_slang.md

 /// The submit button shown at the bottom
 String get button => 'Submit';
 ➤ Auto Generated Comments

 Besides the custom comments you provide, Slang will also generate comments (documentation) for you.

-By default, the translation of the base locale is added.
+By default, it will only generate comments for the base locale.

 /// en: 'An English Title'
 String get title => 'An English Title';